 3. Bodega El Molinon

 Bodega El Molinon is also a TripAdvisor Certificate of Excellence awardee with an impressive 4-star rating.
 They have a good selection of tapas dishes, including several types of Asturian cheese.
+I believe they have a wine bar as well.

 The most basic tapa – bread with a wedge of cheese.
 With kilometer upon kilometer of green pasture land, the Asturias region is home to some of the most productive dairy cows in Europe.
 From those cows come over forty varieties of world-class cheeses that are said to rival anything produced in France.